Obstetric Care in Richmond VA

 36 Weeks – Wash Those Baby Clothes

 Once again, it may seem a tad early for this task to show up on a pregnancy to-do list, but as you likely already know, 36 weeks is an important threshold to cross for your baby’s development.
-It’s also the point where your child could arrive soon, and the last thing you want to do is rush around scrambling to get things done.
+It’s also the point where your child could arrive any day, and the last thing you want to do is rush around scrambling to get things done.

-Not to mention, once you hit 36 weeks, you’re going to most likely find some everyday tasks a struggle.
+Not to mention, once you hit 36 weeks, you’re most likely going to find some everyday tasks a struggle.
 You’ve been carrying your child for over 8 months now, and you know what?
 It’s getting to be quite a chore.
 That little boy or girl is getting heavy, and even things like sitting up and laying down can be difficult.

 You probably won’t need to spend time doing more than a few loads of laundry to get all of it in order, and to be honest, it’s actually a fun task washing and folding all those cute little sleepers and outfits.
-It’s a fun way to remind yourself that it won’t be long before the big day is here.
+It’s a great way to remind yourself that it won’t be long before the big day is here.

 Preparation Means Less Stress